GCSBOSS/nodecaf/README.md

 dirty about it, fork us and
 [submit your merge request](https://gitlab.com/GCSBOSS/nodecaf/merge_requests/new) so we can collaborate effectively.

+- For coding style, we provide an [ESLint](https://eslint.org/) configuration file in the root of the repository.
+- All commits are submit to SAST and Dependency Scanning as well as Code Quality analisys, so expect to be boarded on your MRs.

 ## Manual
 On top of all the cool features Express offers, check out how to use all